jprusik/custom-yt-embed/README.md

 The preview image does not correctly scale for IE versions earlier than 9, and will be addressed in later revisions.

-Video info displays information pulled from the last valid video id, even if an invalid id is the present value
+Video info displays information pulled from the last valid video id, even if an invalid id is the present value.

+The "HD" thumbnail link results in a error image if the queried video does not have a vertical resolution of 720 or greater.

 The Pinterest button displays at a slightly lower position than other social media buttons.